powerdistribution/powerdistribution.github.io/calculators/OpenETran.md

   using.
 If you switch to another browser (from Chrome to Firefox for example), your local library won't be available.
 You will have to export then import the library to make those cases available.

+* This app includes an electrogeometric model to estimate hits to different conductors.
+It uses Rc = 10 I<sup>0.65</sup> for the attractive radius mentioned in IEEE 1410 and IEEE 1243.
+A &beta; of 0.9 is used for the attractiveness of ground.
+This comes reasonably close to Eriksson's equation for flas incidence.
+One can use this to estimate shielding failures on lines with an overhead shield wire.
+  It can also be use to estimate the effect of environmental shielding from nearby objects (tree lines, parallel lines, etc).
+To account for these, add a dummy conductor with the `Exposed` field set to 0.

 ## References